Citizen science: Amphibians

 Citizen scientists also work to monitor and conserve amphibian populations.
 One recent project is FrogWatch USA, organized by the Association of Zoos and Aquariums.
 Participants are invited to educate themselves on their local wetlands and help to save amphibian populations by reporting the data on the calls of local frogs and toads.
 The project already has over 150,000 observations from more than 5000 contributors.
 Participants are trained by program coordinators to identify calls and utilize this training to report data they find between February and August of each "monitoring season".
 Data is used to monitor diversity, invasion, and long-term shifts in population health within these frog and toad communities.

 Rocky reefs

 Reef Life Survey is a marine life monitoring programme based in Hobart, Tasmania.
-The project uses recreational divers that have been trained to make fish and invertebrate counts, using an approximate 50m constant depth transect of tropical and temperate reefs, which might include coral reefs.
+The project uses recreational divers that have been trained to make fish and invertebrate counts, using an approximate 50 m constant depth transect of tropical and temperate reefs, which might include coral reefs.
 Reef Life Survey is international in its scope, but the data collectors are predominantly from Australia.
 The database is available to marine ecology researchers, and is used by several marine protected area managements in Australia, New Zealand, American Samoa and the eastern Pacific.
 Its results have also been included in the Australian Ocean DATA Network.

 Agriculture

 Farmer participation in experiments has a long tradition in agricultural science.
 There are many opportunities for citizen engagement in different parts of food systems.
 Citizen science is actively used for crop variety selection for climate adaptation, involving thousands of farmers.
+Citizen science has also played a role in furthering sustainable agriculture.